mysterious-29/hosys-DevPost-project/README.md

 An OpenSource Smart Appointment system to check doctor's availability online, developed on LAMP Stack.
 Feel Free to contribute.

-#Exporting the database:
+#Export the database using:

     $ mysqldump -u username -p[pass] HosAppointmentSys > has.sql

-#Importing the database:
+#Import the database using:

     $ mysql -u username -p[pass] HosAppointmentSys < has.sql